RongtongJin/rocketmq-jepsen-test/README.md

 `--interval TIME`, nemesis interval, the default value is 15.

 `--test-count TIMES`, times to run test, the default value is 1.

-## Result

-**RocketMQ on dledger has passed all the tests above.**

-When you finish the test，you can excute `lein run serve`  and watch the report at http://ip_address:8080.